beanloop/techblog/content/blog/fp-js-higher-order-functions.md

 ## Functional programming

-Before we start examining what a higher-order function is, let's take a step back and look at where they come from - functionals programming.
+Before we start examining what a higher-order function is, let's take a step back and look at where they come from - functional programming.
 Functional programming is one of many other programming paradigms (you might have heard of Object-Oriented Programming).
 Functional programming is a way of programming where you tell the computer **what** your program does, instead of
 **how**.
 It also emphasizes immutability, and treats functions as "first-class citizens".